Bobby2fois/tokenizer/documentation/multisig.md

 ## Multisig

-To approve transfers with the multisig contract, you need to use environment variables:
+To approve transfers with the multisig contract, you need to use environment variables

 # Approve
 modify the environment variables and run: npx hardhat run scripts/approve-transfer.ts --network bsctest